randyfasion/Note-Taker/README.md

 As a small business owner, I want to be able to write and save notes so that I can organize my thoughts and keep track of tasks I need to complete.
 This application uses an Express.js back end and will save and retrieve note data from a JSON file.

-The entire application is to Heroku.
+The entire application is deployed to Heroku.

 Deployed Application: